IMS-Bio2Core-Facility/lta/README.md

 A few notes!
 Fold change will **always** be ``order[0] / order[1]``.
-The Jaccard distances are calculated between conditions specified in ``--phenotype`` across both tissues and lipid classes.
+The Jaccard similarities are calculated between conditions specified in ``--phenotype`` across both tissues and lipid classes.
-The p-values for these distances are calculated using the method outlined by [N. Chung, et. al.][jaccard].
+The p-values for these similarities are calculated using the method outlined by [N. Chung, et. al.][jaccard].
 For ENFC,
 fold change is only meaningful if both values are non-0.